baharmon/3d-modeling-course/terrain-modeling.md

 Find your zipped file folders for this data in your downloads folder.

-Select the  first folder, right click > 7-zip > Extract to the folder of your choice. _Suggested to save in your user folder.
-Windows C: drive > Users > find your username_
-Repeat these steps for the second folder.
+Select one of your data folders, right click > 7-zip > Extract to the folder of your choice. _Suggested to save in your user folder.
+Windows C: drive > Users > find your username._ Repeat this step for the second folder.

 Delete the original zipped folders.